 5 matches total time = 785 seconds or 13 minutes and 5 seconds, 100% finish rate (2tko, 3sub)

-*Not the official Sherdog entry, but I watched the fight, and this is what it is
+*Not the official Sherdog entry, but this is what I saw

 It was the current unified rules with a few big differences

 - No elbows to the head.
 No closed fisted strikes to the head (open palm is okay).

 - Ground work that is too close to the ropes is stood back on the feet

 - A little pro wrestling nod I think... when you're on the ground and you grab the ropes (an 'escape'), the ref stands the fight up, even if it's a deep submission.
 5 of these "escapes" are given.
 If all 5 escapes are used the fighter loses.